 We raise our Spanish Goats in Oregon, just outside McMinnville.
 At Cozine Springs Ranch we raise our 100% Heritage Spanish Goats on pasture graze of grass and clover.
-They browse on a variety of forbes throughout the 283 acre ranch.
+They browse on a variety of forage throughout the 283 acre ranch.
 They are never given antibiotics unless they are being treated for an illness and our animals are all steroid and hormone free.

 Our Heritage Spanish Goat herd is a CAE and CL free, closed herd.To learn more about CAE disease Click Here.
 To learn more about CL disease Click Here